fako/writing/setting/the-valley.md

 This is essential for the teleportation portals in Terniten, because things needs to change into "thoughts", before Lorawyn can transport them over the wind.
 But Codideen's power can also undo any changes that Tera has made in the world, because he can change the manipulated structures made by Tera back into their authentic form.
-To prevent that Codideen uses his power against her, Sinia covinced Tera to depict Codideen not as the young adult he is, but as a child that doesn't completely master his powers.
+To prevent that Codideen uses his power against her, Sinia convinced Tera to depict Codideen not as the young adult he is, but as a child that doesn't completely master his powers.
 For good measure Sinia has made Codideen and Burte believe that their parents are dead and she is the one who will take care of them.
 While in reality Tera has turned their mother Lorawyn in a witch, notorious for spreading lies and their father Pystepaco in a tree,